deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt1-first-year.md

 Ava let herself in and gave him a daughterly kiss on the cheek.
 Gabriel knew better than to comment that she looked a mess—her eyes were dark and pinkish, and she obviously hadn’t brushed her hair.
-“Cup of coffee?”
+"Cup of coffee?"
 He asked.

 She nodded and slumped down at the table.
-“That.” she said.
-“Would be amazing.”
+"That." she said.
+"Would be amazing."

-“You okay?”
+"You okay?"

-“Ah, I stayed up all night doing my part of the end-of-semester marking so I wouldn’t have it to do while Adam’s around.”
+"Ah, I stayed up all night doing my part of the end-of-semester marking so I wouldn’t have it to do while Adam’s around."

-“He’s not due back until tomorrow.”
+"He’s not due back until tomorrow."
 Gabriel pointed out.
 His kitchen faucet had a mode to deliver boiling water, and he used it to fill the cafetier with his favoured blend of Galapagos coffee—a rare treat.
 Sure, Ava adulterated hers with so much cream and sugar that it was barely recognisable, and a bit of a waste, but he figured it must still be better behind all that than just the instant stuff.

-“Yeah, but…it’s his birthday, so I can’t sleep.”
+"Yeah, but…it’s his birthday, so I can’t sleep."
 Ava gave him a little smile that said she knew just how nonsensical that was.

-“You’re that nervous at seeing him again?”
+"You’re that nervous at seeing him again?"
 Gabriel asked, leaning against the counter while the coffee brewed.

-“For, like…a whole bunch of reasons.”
+"For, like…a whole bunch of reasons."
 Ava agreed.

-“Eh, don’t worry so much.”
-Gabriel told her fondly. “if you two manage to break the bed or something, I’ll fix it.”
+"Eh, don’t worry so much."
+Gabriel told her fondly. "if you two manage to break the bed or something, I’ll fix it."

-“*Da-ad!*”
+"*Da-ad!"*

 Gabriel raised an eyebrow.
 Her exclamation had been so guilelessly *teenage* that it was like a note of pure honesty in the room—there couldn’t have been a conscious decision to call him that involved.
-“Dad, huh?” he asked, softly.
+"Dad, huh?" he asked, softly.

 She’d gone beet red, but she stood up and hugged him.
-“I’m sorry, I—”
+"I’m sorry, I—"

-“Hey.” he stroked her hair down, as much to get it out of his face as to reassure her.
-“You’re a daughter to me as well, you know?
-I couldn’t have asked for better.”
+"Hey." he stroked her hair down, as much to get it out of his face as to reassure her.
+"You’re a daughter to me as well, you know?
+I couldn’t have asked for better."

 Ava took the compliment well, sitting down again and tidying herself up a little with a smile as Gabriel depressed the plunger on his cafetier and served.

-“I um…” she began.
-“I guess now that that’s out there, I should…there’s something I want you to know.”
+"I um…" she began.
+"I guess now that that’s out there, I should…there’s something I want you to know."

-“You sure?”
+"You sure?"
 Gabriel asked, catching her nervousness.

 Ava swallowed and nodded.
-“I guess if I’ve learned anything these last couple of years, it’s to never leave things un-said.” she shrugged.
+"I guess if I’ve learned anything these last couple of years, it’s to never leave things un-said." she shrugged.

 A news reel of different emotions rapid-fired across Gabriel’s face, but he sat down and said nothing, letting Ava take her time.

-“I miss my parents.” she said, finally.
-“It’s…so nice to have a parent again, I love you.
-You took me in, you’ve been everything I needed but…”
+"I miss my parents." she said, finally.
+"It’s…so nice to have a parent again, I love you.
+You took me in, you’ve been everything I needed but…"

-“I understand.”
+"I understand."
 Gabriel said softly.
-“There’s no substitute for the original.
-Hell, I miss *my* folks.”
+"There’s no substitute for the original.
+Hell, I miss *my* folks."

-“No, that’s not it…” Ava sighed, then wiped her eyes.
-“I feel really guilty whenever I think this, but I kind of feel like…like you’ve been a *better* father to me.
+"No, that’s not it…" Ava sighed, then wiped her eyes.
+"I feel really guilty whenever I think this, but I kind of feel like…like you’ve been a *better* father to me.
 You’re *here*, you’ve always been here for Adam, and you’ve been here for me too.
 I hate to say it, but my parents’ idea of being good parents was just to, to buy me stuff.
-They gave me whatever I asked for but they didn’t really…I don’t know…”
+They gave me whatever I asked for but they didn’t really…I don’t know…"

-“They gave you what you asked for, which maybe wasn’t what you needed?”
+"They gave you what you asked for, which maybe wasn’t what you needed?"
 Gabriel finished.

-“…Papa would never have joked about fixing the bed.”
+"…Papa would never have joked about fixing the bed."
 Ava said.
-“And…Mom would have told me off for not brushing my hair, but you asked if I was feeling okay.
+"And…Mom would have told me off for not brushing my hair, but you asked if I was feeling okay.
 Stuff like that, that you do for me and for Adam.
 You treat us like a, like you’re our *friend* as well as our dad.
-I miss them, but…they treated me more like a doll or a…a pet or a trophy sometimes.”
+I miss them, but…they treated me more like a doll or a…a pet or a trophy sometimes."

 Gabriel handed her a clean tissue, which she made grateful use of.
-“You don’t need to feel guilty of that, you know.” he said.
+"You don’t need to feel guilty of that, you know." he said.

-“I know that up *here*.”
-Ava tapped her scalp, then bunched a fist between her breasts and knocked on her sternum. “but…”
+"I know that up *here*."
+Ava tapped her scalp, then bunched a fist between her breasts and knocked on her sternum. "but…"

 Gabe scooted round the table and hugged her.
-“It means a lot.” he promised.
-“I try but…it’s good to know you think I’m doing a good job.”
+"It means a lot." he promised.
+"I try but…it’s good to know you think I’m doing a good job."

 She smiled.
-“I’m glad I got that out there.”
+"I’m glad I got that out there."

 Gabe laughed a little.
-“Go home and sleep.” he suggested.
-“You’re going to need it, but you’re welcome to come round, join Jess and me for dinner this evening.”
+"Go home and sleep." he suggested.
+"You’re going to need it, but you’re welcome to come round, join Jess and me for dinner this evening."

-“I’d like that*.*” she told him, and stood up.
+"I’d like that*."* she told him, and stood up.

-“Go.
-Sleep. *Nos vemos*.”
+"Go.
+Sleep. *Nos vemos*."

-“*Hasta luego, papá.*”
+"*Hasta luego, papá."*

 * * *

 **Date Point: 5y 11m 1w AV**
 **Folctha, Cimbrean, The Far Reaches**

 ***Ava Rios***